 - Upcycled materials

-- Some ideas and journal prompts
+- Some ideas and journal prompts (included in this article)

 An art journal is usually quite inexpensive to start.
 You may already have some of the supplies around the house.